CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_Nutrients_Review.md

 #>   (5,20]  26   0   0    9
 ```

-So overall, it looks like the depth designations ar ALMOST consistent.
+So overall, it looks like the depth designations are *almost*
-There are nine samples that lack a depth designation that were collected
+consistent.
+There are nine samples that lack a depth designation that
-at depth.
-These are likely to be bottom samples, as all have depth
+were collected at depth.
+These are likely to be bottom samples, as all
-reported as over 10 meters.
-We treat them as such here, and give them
+have depth reported as over 10 meters.
+We treat them as such here, and
-the depth designation of “bot” (lowercase) so we remember that the
+give them the depth designation of “bot” (lowercase) so we remember that
-designation has been added, and was not part of the original data.
+the designation has been added, and was not part of the original data.

 ``` r
 dep_data %>%